PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 ### String formatting

-First things first.
-The basic rule is: never use "+" for sting concatenation.
-Just don't.
+Never use "+" for sting concatenation.

-There are 3 ways to format strings.
-These are:
+There are three ways to format strings:

-* The old way: %-formatting
+* The old way: `%-formatting`.
+Please don't use this.
-* The current way: str.format()
+* The current way: `str.format()`.
+This is the prefered MBL format.
-* The future: f-Strings

-Let's forget about the old way and let's use the current way: str.format()

-f-Strings are introduced in Python 3.6.
-The current version of Python on Mbed Linux is 3.5.5 so at the moment we are not able to use f-Strings.
+* The future: `f-Strings`.
+They're introduced in Python 3.6.
+The current version of Python on Mbed Linux OS is 3.5.5, so at the moment you can't use f-Strings.

 ### Returns, exit codes, error management and logging

-Every Python application/script should have a clear workflow.
-This is driven by having a good story in returning and managing errors withing the application.
+Every Python application or script should have a clear workflow.
+This is driven by clearly returning and managing errors within the application.

 #### Return statement

-Number of return statements should be minimal throughout the codebase:
+Keep the number of return statements throughout the codebase to a minimum:

-* one return per function, unless you have a very good reason
+* One return per function, unless you have a very good reason.
-* __main__() implementation could have multiple return statements only if it is returning different return codes
+* `__main__()` implementation can have multiple return statements only if it returns different codes.

 #### Error management

-Errors are quite important for the life cycle of the application.
-Those are the rules for having a good strategy in error management:
+Errors are quite important for the lifecycle of the application.
+A good error management strategy depends on:

-* methods/functions might propagate the error upwards.
-Main implementation will catch it eventually.
+* Methods and functions may propagate the error upwards.
+The main implementation will catch it eventually.
-* methods/functions might catch errors only if they need to perform a corrective action
+* Methods and functions may catch the error, if they need to perform a corrective action.
-* methods/functions might catch errors, perform an action and re-propagate upwards the exception
+* Methods and functions may catch the error, perform an action and repropagate the exception upwards.
-* __main__() is the last resort to catch errors
+* Catching errors in `__main__()` is the last resort.<!--doesn't that contradict the first sentence?-->

 #### Exit codes

-If the application performs as expected, it must return 0 (zero).
+If the application performs as expected, it must return `0` (zero).
 Any other return code should be easily identifiable in the main implementation.
 Example:

-##### Exit codes

 ```
 import sys